EthanCratchley/portfolio-website/notes/microblogFiles/value.md

 If there is anything I would take away from this it is that your opinion on the valuation of a company (or your opinion on anything really) doesn't really matter if nobody knows/cares/agrees.

 Knowing this it doesn't mean we should go around shilling stocks or beleifs to people.
+But it also does not mean that you should give up on your opinion and beleifs.
 Instead it means that before making a decision or investment we need to take into account the market sentiment as a qualitative piece of data to consider.

 I'll leave you with a quote from Winston Churchill, *"History is written by the victors."*